a7ray7/cheatsheet/shell/readme.md

 Extracts anything after the match.
 Here the match is "^.*Tmp, "
 `sed -n -e 's/^.*Tmp, //p'`

+Removes anything after the colon in all lines in a file.
+This is how the match happens using ":.*"
+`sed -n -e 's/:.*//p'`

 Print 5th line of the file file.txt
 `sed '5q;d' file.txt`